(Replaces No. 451, December 2009)

-Von Willebrand disease is an autosomally inherited congenital bleeding disorder involving a qualitative or quantitative deficiency of von Willebrand factor (vWF).
-Dominant and recessive patterns of transmission exist.
-Von Willebrand factor is a protein that is critical for proper platelet adhesion and protects against coagulant factor degradation.
+An autosomally inherited congenital bleeding disorder, von Willebrand disease involves a qualitative or quantitative deficiency of von Willebrand factor (vWF), a protein critical for proper platelet adhesion and protection against coagulant factor degradation.
+Dominant and recessive patterns of inheritance exist.
 There are three main types of von Willebrand disease.
-Type 1 (deficiency of vWF), the most common, usually is mild; type 2 (abnormal vWF) is less common; type 3 (complete absence of vWF) and pseudo von Willebrand forms are rare, and the presentation signs and symptoms are variable (6).
+Type 1 (deficiency of vWF), the most common, is usually mild; type 2 (abnormal vWF) has several subtypes and is less common; and type 3 (absence of vWF), which is rare, is the most severe form (1).

 Presenting Symptoms and Signs